sahil-utekar/demo/README.md

 # demo
-This is my first git repository as a demo
+This is my first git repository as a demo.
-Author - Sahil Utekar
+Author - Sahil Utekar.